 I’m adjusting to Novi Sad.
 My previous visit was in May, during a fast-paced daytrip from Belgrade.
 After several months in large European cities – Belgrade, Istanbul, Athens, and Prague – it’s a significantly different experience.
 Novi Sad proper has a population of about 250,000.

-I’m learning to adapt more quickly to the many challenges of constant change.
-It’s an interesting process.
-Each location has an “expectation versus reality” time interval.
-Acclimation begins with accommodation and finding yourself with a new kitchen, bed, bathroom, etc. It takes time to “unravel” an unfamiliar environment, but the effort is worthwhile.
+During extended travel, you learn to adapt more quickly to the many challenges of constant change – I think… It’s an exciting and interesting process, but never easy.
+Each location has an “expectation versus reality check” time interval.
+Acclimation begins with accommodation and finding yourself in a new kitchen, bed, bathroom, etc. It takes time to “unravel” unfamiliar environments, but the effort is worthwhile.

-Travel in the age of covid is almost always tiresome, but the trip from Prague was short and relatively uneventful.
+Travel in the age of covid is always tiresome, but the trip from Prague was short and relatively uneventful.
 Taxi transports to departure airports are stressful.
 No matter how you book the taxi, there’s always the chance of a no show or late driver.
 Taxi drivers had an especially rough time during covid.
-Some of them have become a little cheeky and aggressive.
+Some of them have become more cheeky and aggressive.